Neptune4.help

 Previous revision

-run_bed_mesh [2025/09/14 03:54] – created dshooprun_bed_mesh [2025/09/14 03:56] (current) dshoop
+run_bed_mesh [2025/09/14 03:54] – created dshooprun_bed_mesh [2025/10/07 05:43] (current) – ↷ Links adapted because of a move operation dshoop

-Line 23: Line 23:
+Line 4: Line 4:

 Full bed meshes aren't useful for production printing because they are stale almost immediately, yet they are useful to evaluate the shape of the bed.
 Having a large probe matrix, such as the Elegoo "Professional" size bed mesh, isn't going to tell us significantly more about the overall bed shape than a 6x6 or 9x9 mesh in less time.
 We'll want to be using Adaptive Bed Meshes run at print time for production prints and they'll have a denser mesh for just the object size.
 Full bed meshes aren't useful for production printing because they are stale almost immediately, yet they are useful to evaluate the shape of the bed.
 Having a large probe matrix, such as the Elegoo "Professional" size bed mesh, isn't going to tell us significantly more about the overall bed shape than a 6x6 or 9x9 mesh in less time.
 We'll want to be using Adaptive Bed Meshes run at print time for production prints and they'll have a denser mesh for just the object size.

 -Note: the G29 gocode is a marlin gcode and not an actual gcode in [[Klipper], it's implemented as a [[macro]].
 Klipper instead implements the ''BED_MESH_CALIBRATE'' command.
-As such consider using G29 instead of the Klipper command as unreliable and unpredictable as its behavior may change. +Note: the G29 gocode is a marlin gcode and not an actual gcode in [[Klipper]], it's implemented as a [[macro]].
-Klipper instead implements the ''BED_MESH_CALIBRATE'' command.
-As such consider using G29 instead of the Klipper command as unreliable and unpredictable as its behavior may change.
+As such consider using G29 instead of the Klipper command as unreliable and unpredictable as its behavior may change. +==== G29 ====

 ==== Full Bed Mesh ==== ==== Full Bed Mesh ====

-Line 38: Line 38:
+Line 38: Line 54:

 Use the following in Orca's Printer Machine Start gcode: Use the following in Orca's Printer Machine Start gcode: